Centrality measures and the role of non-normality for network control energy reduction: Driver node placement

+In our ranking strategies, maximization of $ p_i - q_i $ or $ p_i/q_i $ corresponds to two different trade-offs between nodes producing the largest injection of energy in the system ($ \max_i p_i$) and those relying on the least injected energy ($ \min_i q_i$).
+In fact, $\max_i (p_i)$ alone corresponds to maximizing $\trace(W)$ but could correspond to ellipsoids of $ W$ which are ``squeezed'' to 0 in certain directions i.e., to infinite energy required along certain eigenspaces of $ 1/W$ (see example in Fig.~\ref{fig:exampleNw1}).
+On the contrary, $ \max_i(-q_i) = \min_i (q_i)$ alone means focusing on nodes that have no or little incoming walk energy.
+According to Theorems \ref{thm:lambdaMinAnyK} and \ref{thm:WinvLB} and their corollaries, these nodes should be driver nodes in order to improve $\lambda_{\min}(W)$ and $\trace(W^{-1})$.

-That is the case with for instance undirected networks.
-This means that the nodes that are most suitable as driver nodes considering the $p$ centrality are the worst nodes considering the $q$ centrality.
-But when $A$ is non-normal we should use the fact that $p_i$ and $q_i$ differ when selecting driver nodes. \\
+Observe that for a balanced network (with normal weighted adjacency matrix), $p = q$, $r_{\text{diff}}= 0$ and $r_{\text{quot}}= 1$ for all nodes, hence the rankings are degenerate.
+Put differently, the best driver nodes considering the $p$ centrality are the worst nodes considering the $q$ centrality.